init-esphome – ESPHome project folder generator for Linux

 sudo apt install code -y

-Add your username to the dialout group, to gain /dev/ttyX (USB/Serial) device access for flashing.
+Add your username to the dialout group, to set /dev/ttyX (USB/Serial) device permission for flashing.

 To effect this change, power-cycle any USB/Serial peripherals, then do a full session logout.
 You must either reboot, or log right out of Linux, then log back in again.